Savory Shredded Vegetable Pancakes

 Recipe by Jill Lightner.
 Excerpted with permission from Scraps, Peels, and Stems: Recipes and Tips for Rethinking Food Waste at Home (Skipstone, October 2018) by Jill Lightner.

-These have a lot in common with latkes and are more of a flat vegetable fritter than an American-style pancake.
-You can use the larger holes on a box grater to do the shredding, but a food processor will be quicker.
+Vegetable fritters are one of the easiest and most fun ways to use up veggies that you probably already have lying around your fridge.
+These ones have a lot in common with latkes and are more of a flat vegetable fritter than an American-style pancake.
+To save time, you can use the larger holes on a box grater to do the shredding, but a food processor will be quicker.
 You can also use all carrots or all zucchini if you prefer—the total weight of the vegetables should be about one and a half pounds.

 1 pound zucchini (2 small), grated

 2 carrots, grated

 2 shallots, minced